TheAlternativeZurich/HackingSessionSheet/140-search.md

 a) Navigate to your etc directory (`/etc`, on most distributions).
 b) Within that directory, search for all lines of text containing the word "root".
 c) If you received a lot of error messages in exercise b), try to limit your search to files which you have read permissions for.
-d) Search for all files containing an IP address.
+d) Search for all files containing an IPv4 address.
+(Ignore the fact that the adress ranges only from 0 to 255)
 e) Output all comments (lines starting with a `#`) of all files with a name ending in `.conf`.